Andhra Pradesh CM claims animal fat used in Tirupati laddoos, YSRCP terms allegation ‘malicious’

 Andhra Pradesh Chief Minister and Telugu Desam Party chief N Chandrababu Naidu on Wednesday claimed that substandard ingredients and animal fat were used to make laddoos at the Sri Venkateswara temple in Tirupati when the YSR Congress Party was in power, The Indian Express reported.

-A laboratory test on Thursday confirmed the presence of fish oil and beef tallow in the ghee, claimed Telugu Desam Party national general secretary Nara Lokesh Naidu, who is the chief minister’s son.
+A laboratory test on Thursday confirmed the presence of fish oil and beef tallow in the ghee, claimed Telugu Desam Party national general secretary Nara Lokesh, who is the chief minister’s son.

 The YSR Congress, however, called the claims “malicious” and said that the chief minister would “stoop to any level for political gain”.